subscribe iconSubscribe to Notifications

 King salmon

-• Due to a preseason projection for a below-average king salmon run in the Yukon River, sport fisheries for king salmon is closed in the Yukon Management.
+• Due to a preseason projection for a below-average king salmon run in the Yukon River, the sport fishery for king salmon was closed on March 31 throughout the Yukon River drainage, including the Tanana River.
 This closure prohibits all sport fishing for king salmon, including catch-and-release fishing.
 In addition, when fishing for other species, anglers may not use bait in Yukon River tributaries.

 • Because king salmon runs in the Yukon River continue to experience historically low runs, including those crossing the border into Canada where approximately 40-50% of the salmon spawn, a 7-year agreement has been enacted to close Canadian-origin Yukon River Chinook salmon to all fishing, including subsistence, commercial, personal use, and sport fishing during 2024-2030.
-This agreement applies only to Canadian-origin king salmon and if inseason stock assessment information indicates that king salmon escapement goals and subsistence needs will be met, sport fishing restrictions may be relaxed in Yukon River tributaries commensurate with run strengths.
+Currently, the king salmon run has passed its traditional midpoint at the Pilot Station sonar and is trending to be one of the poorest on record.

 Chum salmon